 (BF): And what made Alert Logic the ideal partner for this?

-(SB): Alert Logic, you know, they're a recognized leader in providing security and client services, with well over 18 years of experience.
+(SB): Alert Logic, you know, they're a recognised leader in providing security and client services, with well over 18 years of experience.
 We've already had a long-standing partnership and great partnership with Alert Logic for over 10 years as well.
 They know Sungard AS’ environment offerings very well and really understand what our customers want and need.

 (SD): Shawn, I just want to piggyback on that and say that, you know, at Alert Logic we really believe that security is a partnership, both the partnership with that end customer that we're protecting and a partnership with Sungard AS and we are pleased to partner with Sungard AS to enable your customers to quickly implement best-in-class security across all of their environments.
 And keep in mind, they're not only receiving a robust set of security tools, but they're also receiving 24/7 security operations and expertise.
 That human element is a true differentiator and an extension of their team.

 (BF): That’s great.
 As ransomware attacks continue to soar, businesses must take more proactive measures to ensure their safety, starting with MDR, proactive vulnerability scanning and a strong well-tested incident response plan.
-Sungard AS’ new advanced security solutions, powered by Alert Logic, offers you the ability to identify behaviors and actions taking place in your environment, in real time.
+Sungard AS’ new advanced security solutions, powered by Alert Logic, offers you the ability to identify behaviours and actions taking place in your environment, in real time.
 The quicker you can move to identify a threat, the better chance you have to reduce the damage the threat may present.
 Shannon and Shawn, thanks for joining us today.

 (SB): It was great to speak with you.